REGISTER

 Part of the Company’s success depends on the knowledge, skills and efforts of its current management team and key employees.
 If managers or key employees choose to no longer participate in the management of the Company’s business, the Company may not identify equally qualified professionals in the market to replace them.
 The loss of management staff and the difficulty in hiring professionals with the same competence and experience could have an effect on the Company’s business, negatively impacting its operating and financial results and credibility.

-The Company relies on a few suppliers for certain important equipment, and the termination or amendment of agreements with these third parties may harm the Company’s business.
+The Company depends on a few suppliers for certain important equipment, and the termination or modification of agreements with these third parties could harm the Company's business.

-Due to the technical specifications of equipment used in their facilities, the Company, its subsidiaries and joint ventures have some suppliers for certain equipment at their disposal and in certain cases, one single supplier.
-If a supplier discontinues the production or stop the sale of any equipment purchased by the Company, its subsidiaries and joint ventures, or significantly increases the amount of equipment, they may not be able to acquire such equipment with other suppliers.
-In this case, the provision of electricity transmission service provided may be materially affected, and the Company, its subsidiaries, joint ventures may be obliged to make not expected investments in order to develop or fund the development of new technology to replace the unavailable equipment or acquire costs greater than those currently practiced, which may negatively impact the financial condition and operating results of the Company, its subsidiaries, joint ventures.
+Due to the specificity of the equipment and services used in its facilities, the Company, its subsidiaries and its jointly owned subsidiaries have few suppliers available for certain equipment and, in certain cases, a single supplier.
+If any supplier discontinues production or stops selling any of the equipment purchased by the Company, its subsidiaries and jointly controlled companies, or significantly increases the value of the equipment, they may not be able to purchase this equipment from other suppliers.
+In this case, the provision of electricity transmission services may be materially affected, and the Company, its subsidiaries and jointly-controlled entities may be forced to make unforeseen investments to develop or pay for the development of new technology to replace the unavailable equipment or acquire higher costs than those currently practiced, which may negatively impact the financial condition and operating results of the Company, its subsidiaries and jointly-controlled entities.

 Company’s subsidiaries, joint ventures and affiliates depend on outsourced service providers for the operation and maintenance of their facilities.